amirmasoudabdol/baaraan/README.md

 - [ ] Add support for single header include
 - [ ] Implement some concurrent random number generation

+## Contribution

+As I mentioned, this is an experimental library and I am still working on its design and future plan.
+Please feel free to open an [issue](https://github.com/amirmasoudabdol/baaraan/issues), or maybe a [discussion thread](https://github.com/amirmasoudabdol/baaraan/discussions) if you have any ideas/requests regarding the library.

 ## Support

 If you enjoy using `baaraan`, please consider supporting it on [GitHub](https://github.com/sponsors/amirmasoudabdol).
 You can sponsor me monthly, or make a one-time donation! 🤗